 However, prostitution is real existence in Vietnam like anywhere else.
 Taking advantages of this, some karaoke restaurants hire motorcycle-taxi drivers, cyclo-drivers or even taxi drivers to lead male tourists to restaurants with an attractive invitation: “To go to chat with some beautiful girls, if you want, you can go and have fun with them; if you do not want, you just pay for your drinks and leave”.
 Inexperienced tourists often fall for this and follow the drivers to those restaurants.
 Hookers will appear, seducing tourists to go overnight with them.
 If tourists agree, they will ask for some money to book a room, and then disappear.

 After that, the restaurant gives them bills, and it is usually three to ten times more for some drinks and fruits, along with made-up fees, like foods, beers, safety fees for the police.
-Tourists are unable to deny paying because bodyguards – or more like mafia gang – are ready to threaten them, and can not call the police since prostitution is illegal.
+Tourists are unable to deny paying because of bodyguards – or more like mafia gang – are ready to threaten them and can not call the police since prostitution is illegal.
 The only thing they can do is to leave their money and go.
-Call girls usually go on-line to find customers as Internet is very popular in Vietnam.
+Call girls usually go online to find customers as the Internet is very popular in Vietnam.

 Don’t ever think about it.
 Drug possession can actually carry the death penalty in Vietnam.
 Individuals on the street try to sell marijuana to travellers, then phone a friendly police officer to come shake the buyers down for a large bribe.
 You will get big trouble anyway.
 Avoid travel scams with drugs saves you in the long run.